 Plan Bay Area 2040

-Plan Bay Area 2040 is an update to Plan Bay Area, the integrated long-range regional transportation, land use and housing plan adopted in 2013 by MTC and the Association of Bay Area Governments.
-The two agencies are working to craft a plan that will support a growing economy, provide more housing and transportation choices and reduce pollution caused by transportation.
+Plan Bay Area 2040, adopted by MTC and ABAG in 2017 is the Bay Area’s current long-range regional transportation, land use and housing plan.
+A narrowly-focused update of the original Plan Bay Area, this plan is designed to support a growing economy, provide more housing and transportation choices, and reduce pollution caused by transportation.

 (PCA) Priority Conservation Areas